jothms/portfolio-website/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: Technical University of Munich
+- name: Technical University of Munich Austra
   url: https://www.tum.de/

 # Short bio (displayed in user profile at end of posts)